lucidworks/banana/README.md

 #### Banana Web App run within existing Solr instance
 1. Run Solr once to create the webapp directories
-		.... cd $SOLR_HOME/example
+		cd $SOLR_HOME/example
-		.... java -jar start.jar
+		java -jar start.jar
 2. Copy banana folder to $SOLR_HOME/example/solr-webapp/webapp/
 3. Browse to http://localhost:8983/solr/banana/src/index.html#/dashboard

 If your Solr port is different, edit banana/src/config.js and enter the port you are using.

-If you have not created the data collections and ingested data into Solr, you will see an error messaging saying "No Index found at .."
+If you have not created the data collections and ingested data into Solr, you will see an error message saying "No Index found at .."
 Go to the Solr Output Plug-in for LogStash QucickStart page to learn how to import data into your Solr instance

 If you want to save and load dashboards from Solr, copy either solr-4.4.0/kibana-int or solr-4.5.0/kibana-int directories (as appropriate) into $SOLR_HOME/example/solr in order to setup the required core and restart Solr.